-After so much advice, we recommend you to take a look at the categories Best 3D Printer under $250, Best 3D Printer under $500, and — of course — Best 3D Printer for Beginners.
+After so much advice, we recommend you to take a look at the categories Best 3D Printer Under $200, Best 3D Printer Under $300, Best 3D Printer Under $500, and — of course — Best 3D Printer for Beginners.
 Surely, you’ll find the best 3D printer for you in these categories.

 If you consider yourself a tinkerer or maker who wants to tap into 3D printing, you won’t need the most expensive and flashy model available on the market.
 The good part is that you can save a significant sum by buying a DIY kit.
 You’ll also learn a lot by assembling the machine yourself.

 The market for the 3D printing hobbyist is heavily populated, so you have a great choice of machines to choose from.
 The most difficult part is finding the best 3D printer for your needs.